- Approvals are required because Matcha is a decentralized exchange (DEX) that uses the Ethereum blockchain to settle trades.

 Matcha puts user safety first

-Matcha uses the 0x protocol v3 smart contacts, which have been thoroughly tested by 0x Labs and top blockchain security companies, Trail of Bits, and ConsenSys Diligence.
-Learn more about the new exchange proxy here:
+Matcha uses the 0x Protocol v4 smart contacts, which have been thoroughly tested by 0x Labs and top blockchain security company, ConsenSys Diligence.

 📚 Recommended reading to learn more about the ERC-2O standard and token approvals: